eggman1243/Lagzilla-3000/README.md

 # Lagzilla-3000

 A DoS tool intended for research, educational purposes, and experimentation.
-It may also be used for stress-testing your own infrastructure, helping identify performance limitations while improving resilience and protection against future attacks.
+It should mainly be used for stress-testing your own infrastructure, helping identify performance limitations while improving resilience and protection against future attacks.

 ## Disclaimer